-3.1.
-Impact on Land
+3.1 Impact on Land

-- 3.1.1.
-Existing Conditions: It shall be acknowledged the proposed action is within a District that does not allow it, requiring the applicant to apply for a use variance.
+- 3.1.1 Existing Conditions: It shall be acknowledged the proposed action is within a District that does not allow it, requiring the applicant to apply for a use variance.
 While solar facilities of this scale and type (primary function to provide electricity to the public utility grid) may be considered a public utility and may be subject to the public utility variance standard, there are potentially other locations within Eden where this use would be permitted and other uses that would normally be permitted on the land without the need for a variance.
 This would produce a level of inconsistency with community planning goals as well as land use and potentially set a precedence for future projects constituting a significant adverse environmental impact for Eden.
-These thoughts shall be explored relative to current zoning and district allowances, as well as variance standards applicable to both public utilities and non-public utilities as they apply specifically to the proposed Eden Solar facility. - 3.1.2.
-Mitigation Measures Impacts identified by an assessment of community planning goals shall be assessed relative to means by which mitigation can be extended to reduce such impacts.
-This will include a description of community character and methods by which impacts thereto shall be mitigated. - 3.1.3.
-Reasonable Alternatives shall be described that may be deemed appropriate to the Site in accordance with existing zoning.
+These thoughts shall be explored relative to current zoning and district allowances, as well as variance standards applicable to both public utilities and non-public utilities as they apply specifically to the proposed Eden II Solar facility. - 3.1.2 Mitigation Measures: Impacts identified by an assessment of community planning goals shall be assessed relative to means by which mitigation can be extended to reduce such impacts.
+This will include a description of community character and methods by which impacts thereto shall be mitigated. - 3.1.3 Reasonable Alternatives: shall be described that may be deemed appropriate to the Site in accordance with existing zoning.
 An objective comparison of substantive adverse impacts shall be offered.

-3.2.
-Impact on Surface Water
+3.2 Impact on Surface Water

-- 3.2.1.
-Existing Conditions It shall be acknowledged, with details provided relative to the wetlands and the project design, that the proposed action involves construction on delineated wetlands.
-As an aside, it is noted in this DEIS Scoping Document that the SEQRA Positive Declaration incorrectly indicates the presence of impacts which exceed the 0.1-acre threshold for Federal resources (US Army Corps of Engineers) jurisdiction and requirement for mitigation, which is noted as a significant adverse environmental impact.
+- 3.2.1 Existing Conditions: It shall be acknowledged, with details provided relative to the wetlands and the project design, that the proposed action involves construction on delineated wetlands.
+As an aside, it is noted in this DEIS Scoping Document that the SEQRA Positive Declaration incorrectly indicates this impact exceeds the 0.1-acre threshold for Federal resources (US Army Corps of Engineers) jurisdiction and requirement for mitigation, which is noted as a significant adverse environmental impact.
 Thus, it is requested the Town reconsider this concern as something to be addressed within the DEIS.
-But if required, the DEIS will discuss what impacts are proposed, including review of any project impacts to NYS-regulated wetlands resulting from the amended New York Freshwater Wetlands Act, and their mitigation and alternative design options. - 3.2.2.
-Mitigation Measures: As needed, wetland functions impacted shall be described with an assessment of how the mitigation intended shall address those impacts. - 3.2.3.
-Reasonable Alternatives: As needed, various impact avoidance means through project redesign shall be assessed, as will alternative mitigation strategies, including on-site and off-site approaches.
+But if required, the DEIS will discuss what impacts are proposed, including review of any project impacts to NYS-regulated wetlands resulting from the amended New York Freshwater Wetlands Act, and their mitigation and alternative design options. - 3.2.2 Mitigation Measures: As needed, wetland functions impacted shall be described with an assessment of how the mitigation intended shall address those impacts. - 3.2.3 Reasonable Alternatives: As needed, various impact avoidance means through project redesign shall be assessed, as will alternative mitigation strategies, including on-site and off-site approaches.

-3.3.
-Impact on Agricultural Resources
+3.3 Impact on Agricultural Resources

-- 3.3.1.
-Existing Conditions The DEIS shall acknowledge that although not actively farmed at present, the environmental review by the Town did identify areas of moderate to large impacts associated with agricultural resources.
-Concerns shall be discussed related to the fact the Site does contain prime farm soils within groups 1 through 4 of the NYS Land Classification System and that the proposed action may result, directly or indirectly, in increased development potential or pressure on farmland. - 3.3.2.
-Mitigation Measures Means to mitigate impacts to agriculture (future and surrounding) will be discussed. - 3.3.3.
-Reasonable Alternatives Agricultural resource impact avoidance measures taken, as well as those deemed unreasonable by the project sponsor, shall be described.
+- 3.3.1 Existing Conditions: The DEIS shall acknowledge that although actively farmed at present, the environmental review by the Town did identify areas of moderate to large impacts associated with agricultural resources.
+Concerns shall be discussed related to the fact the Site does contain prime farm soils within groups 1 through 4 of the NYS Land Classification System and that the proposed action may result, directly or indirectly, in increased development potential or pressure on farmland.
+As noted in the Town Code, a concern regarding the agrivoltaics/agricultural dual use as a means for continuation of farming operations will be discussed as part of this DEIS. - 3.3.2 Mitigation Measures Means to mitigate impacts to agriculture (future and surrounding) will be discussed. - 3.3.3 Reasonable Alternatives Agricultural resource impact avoidance measures taken, as well as those deemed unreasonable by the project sponsor, shall be described.

-3.4.
-Impact on Aesthetic Resources
+3.4 Impact on Aesthetic Resources